 Buyer will contract for a third-party vulnerability assessment and penetration test during Project testing.
 Such testing shall be done, at Seller's expense, as a "type" test for the initial unit, with testing not required for subsequent units.
-Seller shall correct vulnerabilities identified in this testing and the completion of such corrections in accordance with the Performance Standard shall be a condition to Substantial Completion.
+Seller shall correct vulnerabilities identified in this testing and the completion of such corrections shall be a condition to Substantial Completion.